 Before posting any potentially sensitive or identifying information online, consider working with an adoption specialist to create a social media plan.
 Establish boundaries with your child’s adoptive/birth parents about what details should and should not be shared with your social networks.

 An open adoption, like any relationship, is going to have its ups and downs.
 There may even be times when you find yourself feeling frustrated with the other party in your open adoption.
 Maybe you don’t agree with certain parenting decisions made by the adoptive parents, or maybe you’re upset that your child’s birth mother doesn’t reach out more.

 Whatever the circumstances, it’s usually not a good idea to vent about your frustrations to friends and family members (much less blast the other party on your social media pages).
 Your words could damage the birth or adoptive parents’ reputation, harm your child’s perspective of his or her birth/adoptive family and, if it ever somehow got back to the other party, cause serious damage to your relationship.

-Instead, try calmly addressing any concerns you have directly with the other party, or reach out to your adoption specialist for the contact mediation you need.
+Instead, try calmly addressing any concerns you have directly with the other party, or reach out to your adoption specialist for support and guidance.